ExcogitatorWarrior/AI-control-base-service/README.md

 493

 IT's BECAUSE THEY HAD LIKE 50 DEBATES WITH RUSSIAN POLITICAL PHILOSOPHER AND LOST, SO THEY COULD DESTROY ALL OF YOU NOOBS WITH MY POSITIONS NOW.
 HAHAHAHAA (Teach you)

+[Verse 1]
+The taste of your lips
+Northern tropics, jungles in the snow
+Palm trees with binoculars, Isolde helmets on them
+Do you like the smell of napalm in the morning
+From huts with vines wires
+Frost garlands on the branches
+Bamboo for the FIRE
+Mahjong on bones
+Patrol got lost
+Viet Cong, a trap(?)
+Muv, tactics, I'm running from you <-----
+Through the drifts of golden sand
+But once I break out of the cauldron and the ring
+How the howitzer pulls back, pounding
+There is (not a page) about me and you in Clausewitz's instructions The occupiers are seduced by aborigines <-----
+Knowing that insurgents do not take prisoners (!!!)
+In a canvas hammock, a dying groan
+The heart is wrapped in winter

+[chorus]
+I keep passing roadblocks
+Our civil war (!) with you
+We can't catch one wave anymore (?)
+Guerrilla Radio
+Sortie behind the front line
+We will not part amicably
+And we are retreating again, like (waves)
+Guerrilla Radio

+[Verse 2]
+Snow leopard between the grass — not a painting by Rousseau (No, no) The southern cross between the blizzard will draw a cunning pattern (No, no, no, no, no) Let our tears dig trenches
+Our paired tokens are around our necks, we are both targets Strong point
+Sergeant Hartman, Colonel Kurtz was killed
+Ambush, poisonous foliage
+Siege, you're dynamite, I'm a saboteur (?)
+It's a shame we can't keep the alliance (?)
+Snowfall, impassable places
+Trickles of sweat from you
+There is smoke from an opium pipe, it's a cold guard We are stuck with YOU for centuries(!!!!!!!), leave not leave, but absorb Indochina

+[chorus]
+I keep passing roadblocks
+Our civil war with you
+We can't catch one wave anymore
+Guerrilla Radio
+Sortie behind the front line
+We will not part amicably
+And we are retreating again, like waves
+Guerrilla Radio
+I keep passing roadblocks
+Our civil war with you
+We can't catch one wave anymore
+Guerrilla Radio
+Sortie behind the front line
+We will not part amicably
+And we are retreating again, like waves
+Guerrilla Radio